projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

        on exception priority

    * - ACRN_REQUEST_EVENT
-     - Request for vlapic interrupt vector injection
+     - Request for vLAPIC interrupt vector injection
      - vlapic_fire_lvt or vlapic_set_intr, which could be triggered
        by vlapic lvt, vioapic, or vmsi
      - vcpu_do_pending_event